 The Bundrens cross the river

 Why do you think there is a narrative delivered by Addie who is already dead?
-Is there any other epic narrative in which the dead speaks from the underworld to inform the living of the secrets of the living?
+Is there any other epic narrative in which the dead coming back from the underworld informs the living of the secrets of this world?